Familial Amyotrophic Lateral Sclerosis (FALS) and Genetic Testing

 DNA banking is a valuable option for people with ALS who do not currently have an identifiable genetic mutation.
 DNA banking means storing a person’s blood so that it is available for future testing.
 For more information, you can consult a genetic counselor.

 How much will it cost?

-- Genetic testing for all of the currently known FALS genes costs about $6,000.
-Genetic testing for one gene usually costs $1,500-2,000.
+- Genetic testing for all of the currently known FALS genes can cost from about $1600 to $5000.
+Genetic testing for one gene usually costs $500 - $1500.
 When the genetic mutation in a family is already known, the cost to test for the familial mutation is usually around $400.

 - Genetic testing is not always covered by insurance.
 Check with your insurance company about any out of pocket expense prior to testing.

 Could it lead to problems with employment discrimination or insurance discrimination?

 - The Genetic Information Nondiscrimination Act of 2008 (also called GINA) is a federal law that protects people from genetic discrimination in health insurance and employment.
 Genetic information includes both a family history of ALS and a positive genetic test result.
 Please visit http://www.ginahelp.org for more information.